Gothic architecture: Byzantine and Islamic influence

+Vaulted central dome and multifoiled arches of Cordoba Mosque-Cathedral, Spain (784–987 A.D.).
+Ribs decorate the Pendentives which support the dome.

 Periods

-Architecture "became a leading form of artistic expression during the late Middle Ages".
-Gothic architecture began in the earlier 12th century in northwest France and England and spread throughout Latin Europe in the 13th century.
+Gothic architecture began in the earlier 12th century near Paris and spread throughout Catholic Europe in the 12th and 13th centuries.
 By 1300, a first "International Style" of Gothic had developed, with common design features and formal language.
-A second "international style" emerged by 1400, alongside innovations in England and central Europe that produced both the perpendicular and flamboyant varieties.
+A second "international style" emerged by 1400, alongside innovations in England and central Europe that produced both the Perpendicular and Flamboyant varieties.
 Typically, these typologies are identified as: